hkyagnes/Getting_and_cleaning_data_project/CodeBook.md

 ##Description of the variables in the tidy_data.txt file

-- Dimensions of the dataset: 180 observations of 88 variables
+Dimensions of the dataset: 180 observations of 88 variables

- - Variables present in the dataset(int~ integer, chr~ Character, num~ numeric) 1	subject	int
+Variables present in the dataset(int~ integer, chr~ Character, num~ numeric)

+1	subject	[int] value:	1 to 30

-2	activities	chr
+2	activities	[chr]	laying, standing, sitting, walking, walking_upstairs, walking_downstairs

 3	timebodyaccmeanx	num